-Online, and partly physical, conference with starting event at The Hague University of Applied Sciences (De Haagse Hogeschool) on 2 and 3 December 2020.
-Closing activity of the 2020 Year of Leiden African Studies Association
+Online conference starting with special opening event on 2-4 December 2020.
+Closing activity of the 2020 Year of Leiden African Studies Assembly

 In recent years, Africa’s universities, research institutions and other knowledge agencies have undergone tremendous change.
 Growing demand for scientific forms of knowledge and for higher education has pushed many of them to expand rapidly and to show a combination of daring initiatives and institutional, scientific, and educational creativity.
 New knowledge organizations have also been established, for example, with ties to religious groups or to the private sector.
 ‘Decolonizing the academy’ has become a strong call within and outside the continent.
 Eurocentrism is increasingly questioned, while calls for ‘looking East’ and ‘looking inside Africa’ are gaining momentum.

-This conference, the final activity of the Africa 2020 year of the Leiden African Studies Assembly, will be organized with many partners from Africa and Europe and address the following key issues:
+This conference, the final activity in 2020 of the Leiden African Studies Assembly, is organized with many partners from Africa and Europe and addresses the following key issues: